top of page

 Animated logos: Kurtis Wothe

-Audio channels: Hydrophone - John Ryan, MBARI, Ocean Soundscape Team; Deep Sea Aquarium - Monterey Bay Aquarium, Into the Deep / En lo Profundo Exhibit
+Audio channels: Hydrophone - John Ryan, MBARI, Ocean Soundscape Team; Into the Deep - Monterey Bay Aquarium, Into the Deep / En lo Profundo Exhibit

-Award images and video clips: MBARI’s Video Lab
+Award images and video clips: Jaida Elcock, MBARI’s Video Lab, 32K Productions

 We are grateful for the contributions provided by the Science, Engineering, and Operations groups that work in partnership at various institutions for generating the imagery shown in FathomVerse.

-FathomVerse is a contribution of MBARI’s Bioinspiration Lab and the Ocean Vision AI program.
+FathomVerse is a contribution of MBARI’s Bioinspiration Lab and the FathomNet Program.

 *Lauren Sumner-Rooney, Guillaume Dera, Felix Vaux, Kanchi Nanjo, Christoph Schomburg, Mario Quevedo, Levi Simons, T Michael Keesey, Nathan Hermann, Steven Haddock, JR Winnikoff, Becky Barnes, Prespa Research Group, AH Baldwin, Ferran Sayol, Séverine Martini, Ludwik Gasiorowski